-Note-taking for Principles of Empirical Research with Christine Voulgarides.
+Note-taking for Principles of Empirical Research with Catherine Voulgarides.
 Images of interesting intersections from various sources.

 Hill, C. P., & Bilge, S. (2016).
 Intersectionality.